How Much Does a Pharmacy Technician Make a Year?

 You may be able to get a job as a pharmacy technician with just a high school degree and on-the-job training.
 However, you can increase your earning potential and job opportunities by completing a postsecondary education program, such as a certificate program or an associate’s degree and getting certified.

 There are certificate programs available online that take around nine months to complete.
 Completing one of these programs helps prepare you for the Pharmacy Technician Certification Exam (PTCE).
-There also are certificate programs that include a hands-on learning component where students spend time training in a pharmacy.
+There are also certificate programs that include a hands-on learning component where students spend time training in a pharmacy.

 An associate’s degree program typically takes around two years to complete and often includes internship or externship experiences.
 Often students take the PTCE following their externship experience.